Home » Wellness » Skincare » Epsom Salt Scrub Recipe

 Itchy, flaky, dry skin is no fun.
 This Epsom salt body scrub recipe produces a scrub with a great texture and acts as a gentle exfoliator.
 According to top skin authorities such as the American Academy of Dermatology, exfoliating your skin can make your skin look brighter (get a natural glow!) and improve the ability of your skin to absorb skin care products, which makes them work even better.

-And if you make exfoliation part of your regular skincare routine, you’ll have fewer clogged pores and fewer breakouts.
+And if you make exfoliation part of your regular self-care routine, you’ll have fewer clogged pores and fewer breakouts.
 Over time, exfoliation helps you produce more collagen, so you have fewer fine lines and less sagging as you age.

 If you’re looking for a great homemade gift idea for spring and summer, just whip up a batch of this lavender salt scrub recipe and portion it into pretty Mason jars.
 Then, decorate the jars with twine bows.
-They’ll look so pretty, and those who receive them will feel so special.
-The scent instantly makes you think of lying in a sunny bed of French lavender.
-It’s so relaxing!
+If you’re feeling generous, gift it with a jar of lavender sugar scrub!

 Lavender salt scrub in a jar with a spoon.